This post may contain affiliate links. Please see my disclosure policy for details.

 Located in the 5-star ITC Mughal hotel, Peshawri comes with a hefty price tag but it is so worth it for a tasty traditional Indian dinner.

-The decor is to die for and the ambience is wonderful inside which takes the heat off a hot, busy day in Agra.
+The decor is to die for and the ambiance is wonderful inside which takes the heat off a hot, busy day in Agra.

 Everything is served in an Indian Tali style, there isn’t any cutlery unless you make a special request ;)!

-The meat options here will cost you a small fortune but the vegetarian dishes are still just as tasty and a bit cheaper if your conscious of your wallet!
+The meat options here will cost you a small fortune but the vegetarian dishes are still just as tasty and a bit cheaper if you’re conscious of your wallet!